 Located on New Zealand’s North Island, Bay of Plenty is a picturesque region on the northeast coast.
 Named for its expansive bay, the region stretches from East Cape to the Coromandel Peninsula and encompasses Whakatane, Rotorua, Taupo and Tauranga.
-Perhaps the most famous destination in the Bay of Plenty, Rotorua is best known for its thermal springs, however there is much more to this amazing holiday destination.
+Perhaps the most famous destination in the Bay of Plenty, Rotorua is best known for its thermal springs, however there is so much more to this amazing holiday destination.
 From the beach to the mountains, these are the best things to do in the Bay of Plenty.

 One of New Zealand’s sunniest towns, Whakatane is famous for its volcanoes and fishing trips as well as its Maori historical sites, museum and observatory.
-Situated on White Island, an incredible active volcano offers guided tours by helicopter or launch and includes a necessary hard hat and gas mask.
 Whakatane is also New Zealand’s yellow fin tuna capital and is a popular fishing spot.
 The Nga Tapuwae o Toi walkway is also the gateway to seabird colonies, native forest, guided kayak tours and seal and dolphin encounters.
 Just 10km away in Ohope, there’s also a 10km beach and small settlement ideal for surfing, walking, camping and relaxing.